 The office of the Montana Mental Health Ombudsman is available to connect individuals to mental health resources and answer questions about the public mental health system in Lewis & Clark County and around the state.
 406-444-9669

-Services for people currently in the military and their families, provide resources such as peer support, health and wellness coaching most services are free to service members and their dependents.
-Military One Source also provide some mental resources.
+Services for people currently in the military and their families provide resources such as peer support, health, and wellness coaching.
+Most services are free to service members and their dependents.
+Military One Source also provides some mental resources.

 406-781-4986 or 800-342-9647